What is maternity reflexology?

 Pregnancy is a wonderful time in a woman’s life, but research shows that having maternity reflexology really adds to that.
 Why?
 We’ll tell you.

 Maternity reflexology is a popular therapy because it is aimed specifically at pregnant ladies and tailored to your needs.
-There are physical changes that you undergo when you’re pregnant, but also, a bunch of emotional and mental changes that are hard to keep on top of.
+There are physical changes that you undergo when you’re pregnant, but also, a bunch of emotional and mental changes hard to keep on top of.

 Did you know?